PemmadiKarthik/Target-Recognition-on-SAR-Images/README(1).md

-# Target Recognition in Sythentic Aperture Radar Imagery Using Deep Learning
+# Target Recognition in Synthetic Aperture Radar Imagery Using CNN
-### By: Nate DiRenzo
+### By: Karthik Pemmadi

 ## Statement of Need: